 Pros & Cons

 One of the main arguments from people who encourage choosing a BSN over an ADN is that there has been a push to make baccalaureate prepared nurses the entry level requirement for the field.
 With this push, many magnet hospitals are requesting a BSN or a BSN within 3 years of hire.
-A wider range of job opportunities are available for BSN RN’s as compared to ADN RN’s.
+A wider range of job opportunities are also available for BSN RN’s as compared to ADN RN’s.

 No matter what route you choose, in the end both BSN & ADN prepared nurse graduates sit for the same NCLEX-RN & become registered nurses.
 Choose the route that’s best for you & enjoy the journey.